IngoGamez/.github/profile/README.md

 Our current project is "A Game Where You Play as a Bucket", also known as "AGWYPaaB".

-Feel free to play the prototype on [Newgrounds!](https://www.newgrounds.com/portal/view/930725)
+Feel free to play the demo on [Itch.io!](https://ingogamez.itch.io/agwypaab-demo)